Music Career Finder

 “It used to be a set rate,” he said.
 “Now it’s much more fluid.”

-The level of a producer’s pay is closely linked to their experience, accomplishments, reputation, and abilities.
+The level of a producer’s pay is closely linked to their experience, accomplishments, reputation, referrals, and skills.

 Hey, what do you think about trying our new Music Career HelperMusic Career Helper really quick?
 It’s totally free and could help get your career moving fast!
 Give it a try.
 It’s totally free and you have nothing to lose.